EliasPereirah/OrionChat/README.md

 # Special Commands
 Use special commands to perform an action quickly and easily.

+### Image generation with Google Gemini

+- `pic: image of a dog having fun on the beach`
+- `imagine: image of a cat playing with a basket`

+Both commands above are equivalent, by using "imagine:" or "pic" you will be sending your prompt to the Google Gemini image generation model.
+It will only work when the currently active model is any of Google Gemini.

 ###  Grounding with Google Search
 - `g: what's the main news today`